tytydraco/yessleep/out/Im_the_last_living_person_that_survived_the_fulcrum_shift_of_1975_and_Im_detailing_those_events_here_before_I_pass_In_short_fear_the_ACTS176_protocol_Part_2.md

 *“Emi - just* ***stay*** *where you are.
 Don’t move.
 I’m coming to you.”* I shouted.

 With a pained grunt, I forced my body up and over the edge, and slowly lowered myself down on to the ceiling.
 In the past, I had lamented to Ben about how flat the roof was.
-Our home was fairly stout, too: no more than ten feet tall if I’m remembering correctly.
+Our home was fairly stout, too: no more than fifteen feet tall if I’m remembering correctly.
 The combination of those two features made the space feel compressed, boxy, and lifeless, like we were all incarcerated in the same oversized federal prison cell.

 In that moment, however, I couldn’t have been more grateful for those inert dimensions, as they made getting to Emi easy.
 I can’t imagine how treacherous it would have been to navigate a vaulted ceiling post-shift.